 By virtue of the bylaws and policies of the Board of Trustees of the State Institutions of Higher Learning, the President of Jackson State University is charged with the responsibility of maintaining "appropriate standards of conduct of students."
 This duty has been delegated to the Provost and Senior Vice President for Academic and Student Affairs, who has delegated it to the Vice President for Student Affairs.
 The Vice President for Student Affairs or designee(s) is further authorized to expel, dismiss, suspend and place limitations on continued attendance and to levy sanctions for student conduct violations.
-The Vice President for Student Affairs is aided in this responsibility by the Associate Vice President for Student Affairs and Dean of Students, as well as the Associate Dean of Students.
+The Vice President for Student Affairs is aided in this responsibility by the Dean of Students.
 The Vice President for Student Affairs or designee may be assisted in adjudicating violations of the Student Code of Conduct.